FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/t_st_serviceAccounts/_index.md

     "title": "Manage service accounts",
     "linkTitle": "Manage service accounts",
     "weight": "190"
-}Service accounts are internal accounts used for representing internal systems, as opposed to partner sites that are identified in <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> by user accounts.
+}Service accounts are internal accounts used for representing internal systems, as opposed to partner sites that are identified in {{< SecureTransport/componentshortname  >}} by user accounts.

 > **Note:**
 >